Conexio Documentation

 By default, the build system in nRF Connect goes to specific folders to look for board definitions.
 Namely,<SDK Installation Path>/zephyr/boards/arm/and <SDK Installation Path>/nrf/boards/arm/.

 We need to tell the build system to look at the directory for the custom Conexio Stratus boards.
-This we can easily do within the VS Code environment.
+This is easy to do within the VS Code environment.

 Navigate to the Settings of nRF Connect Extension.
 This can be done by navigating to File -> Preferences -> Settings -> Extensions -> nRF Connect -> Board Roots, then add the conexio-firmware-sdkdirectory path as shown below.